luismiguelcasadodiaz/inception/README.md

 Expected directory structure
 ![image](https://github.com/user-attachments/assets/7f97bd32-ac7b-4727-b5e7-0bc3e7009179)

-For obvious security reasons, any credentials, API keys, passwords,etc., must be saved locally in various ways / files and ignored by git.
-Publicly stored credentials will lead you directly to a failure of the project.
+"For obvious security reasons, all credentials—such as API keys, passwords, and similar sensitive data—must be stored locally using appropriate methods or files, and excluded from Git tracking.
+Exposing credentials publicly will almost certainly fail the project."

-You can store your variables (as a domain name) in an environment variable file like .env
+You can store your variables (as a domain name) in an environment variable file, like .env

 ### Bonus Part